 There are many reasons to discover Krakow.
 One of them is the location.
 The city is in the exact middle of Europe.
-This means Krakow is easy to reach by EasyJet.
-Just two hours flight from Paris, Amsterdam or London.
-You are landing at the quiet airport named after the famous Pope John Paul II who loved Krakow, too.
+Krakow is easy to reach by EasyJet.
+Just two hours flight from Paris, Amsterdam or London and you are landing at the quiet airport named after the Pope John Paul II who loved Krakow, too.
 If you live in USA there is a non-stop Dreamliner flight from Chicago.
 In nine hours you are in Krakow.
 There are also direct flights from New York, Seattle and Boston to Krakow.

 City of Legends

 The Krakovians are also calm and safe because they are guarded by their dragon.
 Wawel Dragon (called Smok Wawelski) has a monument in his honour unveiled in 1972.
 Is extremely popular – and not only with the kids you’ll find climbing all over it.
 It was once possible to send Smok an text message which would send him into fits of fire-breathing bliss.
 Now he does it without checking his phone first, so just be patient and don’t look down his throat.

 Krakow comes steeped in legend and myth, and evokes the most fanciful of images, from dragons under the catacombs of Wawel Castle, to Tartar hordes repelled at the gates and pigeon-knights waiting for their king to return.